 Drug addiction treatment programs may include a number of alternative therapies, such as physical fitness, meditation, expressive arts, and being part of a committed community.
 We also offer a range of additional therapeutic options, including:

 It is often essential that families are part of the recovery of a person with an addiction.
-At Bayview Recovery Center, we have a family therapy program that focuses on the health of the family.
+At Bayview Recovery, we have a family therapy program that focuses on the health of the family.
 A person struggling with addiction affects all of those close to them.

 Located in scenic Tacoma, Washington, we are a small facility with a high level of care.
-We have a low staff-to-patient ratio, and our clinicians are highly-trained with master’s degrees.
+We have a great staff-to-patient ratio, and our clinicians are highly-trained with master’s degrees.

 Substance abuse should not control your life.
 You can overcome your addiction to Xanax by going to the best drug rehab.
 Contact us at 855.478.3650 to find your ideal drug treatment program in Washington state, and we’ll get you on your own path to recovery.